Law

 These are lawful considerations.

-Past Consideration: Where one party has voluntarily performed an act and the other party later promises to reward for the voluntary act.
-Voluntary act is done first and the promise is made later.
+act and the other party later promises to reward for the voluntary act.

 Eg: If A finds and return B’s pen and in gratitude, B promise to pay A RM200 the promise is made in return for a prior act.